Is Your Accountant An Undercover Agent?

 What Can Your Accountant Do?

-As a Virtual CFO your accountant—if they are skilled in management accounting—can add massive value to your business.
+As a Virtual CFO your accountant—if they are skilled in management accounting—can add massive value to your small-medium sized business.
 They can help:

 - Avoid cash flow crises (and if they’re tech savvy, they’ll do that by using predictive cash flow tracking apps)